 By using sophisticated technology to track and analyze performance data from the more than 125,000 licensed businesses in Canada, SOCAN ensures that music creators and publishers receive fair, timely and accurate compensation for the public performance of their music.

-A national non-profit organization, the Hall of Fame was founded in 1998 by long-time record producer and music publisher Frank Davies, and was transferred to SOCAN in 2011.
-The Canadian Songwriters Hall of Fame mandate aligns with SOCAN’s objectives as a transparent songwriter and publisher member-based organization.
-SOCAN’s support and involvement ensures that the Hall of Fame will be able to continue to recognize this rich, unique musical heritage for many years to come.
+A national non-profit organization, the Canadian Songwriters Hall of Fame (CSHF) was transferred to SOCAN in late 2011.
+The mandate of the Hall of Fame is to honour and celebrate Canadian songwriters and those who have dedicated their lives to the legacy of music, and to educate the public about these achievements.
+SOCAN’s continued support and involvement ensures that the Hall of Fame will be able to preserve this rich musical heritage for years to come.

-The Foundation’s revenue is derived, in part, through funding from SOCAN, which amounted to approximately $1.6-million for the year 2014.
-The Foundation also earned approximately $348,000 in investment revenue from its own endowment fund and other sources.
-After expenses, the Foundation distributed $1.7-million through various grants and competitions.
+The Foundation’s revenue is derived, in part, through funding from SOCAN, which amounted to approximately $1.6-million for the year 2015.
+The Foundation also earned approximately $436,000 in investment revenue from its own endowment fund and other sources.
+After expenses, the Foundation distributed $1.7-million through various grants and competitions.Read more...